 The Impossible Collection

-This past week Bourbon Pursuit featured writer Clay Risen.
+This past week the Bourbon Pursuit podcast featured writer Clay Risen.
 For those unaware, Clay authored American Whiskey, Bourbon & Rye: A Guide to the Nation’s Favorite Spirit (as well as other acclaimed books).
-You can also find him on the Spirits Network and Bourbon+.
+You can also find him on the Spirits Network and Bourbon+ magazine.
 It’s a fantastic episode and I highly recommend checking it out if you’re into whiskey, writing, or both.
-In the Bourbon Pursuit interview the topic of bourbon hunting came up and how, looking back, Clay wished he’d purchased more of the whiskeys he cherished so much in the mid 2000s (many that are especially sought after today).
+In the Bourbon Pursuit interview the topic of bourbon hunting came up, and how, looking back, Clay wished he’d purchased more of the whiskeys he cherished so much in the mid 2000s (many that are especially sought after today).

 Today is Tomorrow’s Yesterday